NeuroLIAA/sibs/README.md

-# A Bayesian framework for visual search in natural stimuli
+# Modeling Human Visual Search in Natural Scenes: A Combined Bayesian Searcher and Saliency Map Approach

-This repository contains the code for the paper [*Modeling human visual search: A combined Bayesian searcher and saliency map approach for eye movement guidance in natural scenes*](https://arxiv.org/pdf/2009.08373) presented in [Shared Visual Representations in Human & Machine Intelligence, 2020 NeurIPS Workshop (Dec 12, 2020)](https://www.svrhm.com/)
+This repository contains the code for the paper [Modeling Human Visual Search in Natural Scenes: A Combined Bayesian Searcher and Saliency Map Approach](https://www.frontiersin.org/articles/10.3389/fnsys.2022.882315/full).
+Previously the [preprint](https://arxiv.org/pdf/2009.08373) was presented in [Shared Visual Representations in Human & Machine Intelligence, 2020 NeurIPS Workshop (Dec 12, 2020)](https://www.svrhm.com/)

-Please cite with the following BibTeX:

-'''
-@article{sclar2020modeling,
-  title={Modeling human visual search: A combined Bayesian searcher and saliency map approach for eye movement guidance in natural scenes}, author={Sclar, Melanie and Bujia, Gast{\'o}n and Vita, Sebasti{\'a}n and Solovey, Guillermo and Kamienkowski, Juan Esteban}, journal={arXiv preprint arXiv:2009.08373}, year={2020}
-}
-'''

 # Environment
 The model was tested on Matlab 2016 and higher.